Print Options

 All students will dress in a professional manner, appropriate for the situation and according to the following guidelines.

-1. Ear gauges must be plugged with flesh colored plugs while in clinic.
+• Ear gauges must be plugged while on duty

 Students are held responsible for their appearance and will be dismissed from clinic if inappropriately attired or groomed, per discretion of their clinical site.
 Should a clinical site have different policies, the student must adhere to those during the rotation.
 If a student is sent home from clinic due to a dress code violation, the amount of time missed from clinic will be deducted from the student comp time allotment.